 Depending upon the date of Easter, the season of Lent and Easter moves back and forth across the end of Advent to Epiphanyand the beginning of the season of Pentecost.
 The mid-range of the date of Easter (April 10 to 16) results in all four seasons being thirteen weeks long.
 When an early Easter shortens Epiphany by one or two weeks (very rarely three), then Pentecost is lengthened by the corresponding number of weeks.
 In this case, the weeks at the end of Epiphany “leap ahead” as extra weeks needed at the beginning of Pentecost.
 When a late Easter lengthens Epiphany by a week (rarely two), then Pentecost is shortened by the corresponding week at the beginning which “leaps back” to the end of Epiphany and is added as an extra week.

 Note: Every five or six years there are fifty-three weeks in the church calendar.
 This occurs when Christmas is on a Sunday or on a Saturday when the following year is a leap year.
-In those years, there is an extra week added to the Sundays after Epiphany.
+In those years, there is an extra week added.
 For the first half of the 21st century, they are as follows: ’06, ’12, ’17, ’23, ’28, ’34, ’40, ’45, and ’50.

 (Summer in the Northern Hemisphere)

 Pentecost Sunday has its origins in the Jewish celebration of Shavout, also called “Pentecost”—fifty days after Passover.
 From the earliest centuries in the Christian calendar, Sundays after Pentecost were given ordinal numbers for counting—so many “Sundays after Pentecost.”